Understanding Glaucoma: A Guide to Its Two Main Types

 Treatment

-While medication can provide temporary relief, laser treatment is conducted to create a tiny hole in the iris, aiding eye fluid drainage.
+While medication can provide temporary relief, definitive treatment often involves laser therapy to create a small opening in the iris, facilitating fluid drainage and relieving pressure.